5 Self-Care Tips For Physician Moms to Jump Start Their Health and Prevent Burnout

 Before you continue to live in survival mode—before you continue the habit of not taking care of yourself—make a commitment to take action this year and develop a wholesome self-care routine.

 Are you doing a great job of taking care of yourself?
 How great are your efforts at making yourself a priority?

 Take this assessment to get an idea of how much or little you are prioritizing self-care.
-You can then start taking the steps to creating a healthier, more balanced lifestyle.
+You can then start taking the steps to create a healthier, more balanced lifestyle.